-With the official 2019 boating season over, and winter right around the corner, it’s a good time for California boat owners to start thinking about winter storage options.
+Each year, as the boating season is winding down, is a good time for California boat owners to start thinking about winter storage options.
 Whether you’re a first time owner preparing for your first winter, or a seasoned boating vet who has a plan all prepared, we’ve got some tips that might help.

 How you prepare your boat for storage will differ depending on where and how you are storing it.
 The most common ways people store a boat are: